kubernetes/perf-tests/clusterloader2/README.md

  - kubeconfig - path to the kubeconfig file.
  - testconfig - path to the test config file.
 This flag can be used multiple times if more than one test should be run.
- - provider - Cluster provider, options are: gce, gke, kubemark, aws, local, vsphere, skeleton
+ - provider - Cluster provider, options are: gce, gke, kind, kubemark, aws, local, vsphere, skeleton

 #### Optional